bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 Note, that technically the `Bitrise CLI` can also accept the configuration in JSON format, and the file name can be changed too, but if you save the configuration into a file named `bitrise.yml`, you can simply `bitrise run` in that directory without specifying any configuration path!
 This way the CLI will read the configuration from `bitrise.yml` automatically.

-{% include message_box.html type="info" title="More information on bitrise.yml" content="
+{% include message_box.html type="info" title="Explore bitrise.yml" content="

-Head over to other articles to learn more about `bitrise.yml`
+ Learn more about what else you can do with `bitrise.yml`:

 * [Basics of bitrise.yml](/bitrise-cli/basics-of-bitrise-yml/)
 * [Customizing bitrise.yml](/bitrise-cli/customizing-bitrise-yml/)